 When using a Bitcoin ATM, you need a digital wallet to make a transaction.
 You must also verify your identity to complete the transaction.
 This means that someone without your digital wallet key won't be able to access your account or make a transaction.
 You can also buy Bitcoin with cash through peer-to-peer transactions.

-That way, when you go to buy, you can generate a Bitcoin wallet receiving address without having to worry about it in the BATM.
-As Bitcoin becomes a more prevalent payment method around the world, I could also see that ATMs like this one are popular with travelers looking to avoid the bad rates found in each country's exchange offices.
+This way, you can generate a Bitcoin wallet receiving address without having to worry about it in the BATM.
+As Bitcoin becomes more popular around the world, ATMs like this one are becoming increasingly popular with travelers looking to avoid bad exchange rates.
 In addition to the security and anonymity of Bitcoin ATMs, there are other advantages of cryptocurrencies in general and the use of Bitcoin ATMs.
-When using a bitcoin ATM, people have the opportunity to buy BTC by inserting cash or their debit cards and completing some basic steps.
+People have the opportunity to buy BTC by inserting cash or their debit cards and completing some basic steps.

 Although it adopts the name of ATM, bitcoin atm (BTM) differs from conventional ATMs in a couple of ways.
 It is important to note that “Bitcoin ATMs do not have capabilities that allow the dispensing of cash or the transfer of cryptocurrencies without a payment being made first”.
 Beyond the thousands of ATMs, there are almost 40,000 service providers that can help you exchange Bitcoin for cash and vice versa.
 It's common for your newly purchased bitcoins to take 1 to 3 days, or even up to a week, to reach your wallet.